dcmaglione/CS411-Spring2023/README.md

 ## File Structure

-Just for fun, here is a three that shows how the repository is organized.
+Just for fun, here is a tree that shows how the repository is organized.

 ```text
 .